-I suggest plying the shores of the Chao Phraya on a Bangkok river boat because once you’ve seen all the attractions along the river, you will have seen much of what Bangkok has to offer, at least for a first-timer.
+I suggest plying the shores of the Chao Phraya on a Bangkok riverboat because once you’ve seen all the attractions along the river, you will have seen much of what Bangkok has to offer, at least for a first-timer.

 Ride the BTS Skytrain to the station called Saphan Taksin on the Silom Line.
 Get off and follow the crowds’ general direction towards the river.
-It might seem a bit confusing at first so hang back and look around.
+It might seem a bit confusing at first, so hang back and look around.

 Next to that, also to your left, are the tourist express boats, also known as Blue Flag boats.
 They’re a bit like the hop-on hop-off buses, only on the water.
 They zigzag across the nearest piers, stopping at those with major tourist attractions.
 If this is your first boat ride, this boat is the easiest and will help you get your bearings.

-Next to the blue flag boats are the orange flag ones (yes, you can tell by the flag colors), which are more like local ferries and far cheaper but also far more crowded.
+Next to the Blue Flag boats are the orange flag ones (yes, you can tell by the flag colors), which are more like local ferries and far cheaper but also far more crowded.
 If you know your way around the river, go for it!

 If you happen to be staying at one of the Bangkok hotels on the river, check if they have a free shuttle – many of them do.

 You could also take a longboat, but only if you’re keen to explore the khlongs, or canals, that lead off from the main river.
 They’re quite expensive but can be a good deal if there’s a small group of you.
 Not recommended for the solo traveler, however.